Official SDSC site

 That external reach was reinforced by Amber DeJohn's invited talk at the University of Tennessee, Knoxville, where she spoke about digital health in later life.
 It was a smaller item than the grants or the conference, but still revealing.
 SDSC's recent work is moving through journals, conference programs, and invited academic exchange at the same time, which is often how a center's wider profile starts to take shape.

 The overall picture from these three months is not one dramatic breakthrough, but something steadier and arguably more important.
-SDSC's recent news has been defined by accumulation: more grants, more publications, more convening, and more national visibility, all reinforcing one another.
+SDSC's recent news has been defined by accumulation: more grants, more publications, more convening, and more national and international visibility, all reinforcing one another.
 That is what gives this stretch of updates its weight.